Events for your Diary

 The BCNA will be considering the plans shortly.
 In the meantime, feedback on the proposal is welcome by emailing our President an/or Secretary.

-New Local App Group to Fight Hoon Driving and Noise
+New Local Group to Coordinate Action against Hoon Driving and Vehicle Noise

 The BCNA welcomes the formation of a new WhatsApp group to add support against hoon driving and excessive vehicle noise in the Station Pier area.
 We will continue to share information and work with this group.